AhyoungRyu/zeppelin-highcharts-spline/README.md

 <img src="https://github.com/AhyoungRyu/zeppelin-highcharts-spline/blob/master/img/draw_graph.gif?raw=true" width="500px" />

-With _ZEPPELIN-0.8.0-SNAPSHOT_
+After _ZEPPELIN-0.8.0-SNAPSHOT_
-Don't need local `ZEPPELIN_HOME/helium/` dir.
-Just go to Helium menu in Zeppelin, and enable it.
+don't need local `ZEPPELIN_HOME/helium/` dir.
+Just go to Helium menu in Zeppelin, and enable the packages you want to use.
-Zeppelin will load available package from its online repository.
+Zeppelin will load available packages from its online repository and show you in Zeppelin GIU.

 ### LICENSE